marin16/Skil3/readme.md

 [Skil 3](https://github.com/marin16/skil3)

 #Database
 The databese is hosted on a [Digital Ocean](https://www.digitalocean.com/) server.
-We use [PostgreSQL](https://www.postgresql.org/) wich means that your computer has to have [PostgreSQL](https://www.postgresql.org/) installed on your computer and make sure that Qt has the path to 'bin' and 'lib'.
+We use [PostgreSQL](https://www.postgresql.org/) wich means that your computer has to have [PostgreSQL](https://www.postgresql.org/) installed on your computer and make sure that Qt has the path to `bin` and `lib`.
 1. Install PostgreSQL
-2. Add the path to 'bin' and 'lib' under 'Build Enviroment' in Qt
+2. Add the path to `bin` and `lib` under `Build Enviroment` in Qt

 ##C++ coding conventions
 ###Namings